 Martindell (pp. 177/8) records that a typescript of the poem was included in the working copy of The Five Nations that Kipling used when preparing the Bombay Edition.
 However, as far as we can ascertain, it does not appear in any of the successive editions of that collection.

-The actress Mrs. Beerbohom Tree recited it on the stage of the Palace Theatre in London every night for fourteen weeks and raised £70,000 (Julian Ralph, p.
-54) [My Mother used to say that she recited it in the cocoa-rooms in her village of New Ferry in Wirral but I never asked her how much money she collected and if she paid it in; Ed.]
+The actress Mrs. Beerbohom Tree recited the poem on the stage of the Palace Theatre in London every night for fourteen weeks and raised £70,000 (Julian Ralph, p.
+54) [this Editor recalls that his mother used to say that she recited it in the cocoa-rooms in her village of New Ferry in Wirral but he never asked her how much money she collected and if she paid it in; Ed.]

 Andrew Lycett, page 329 reports that the Fund topped £300,000, while KJ 265/38 records a Grand Total of £340,000 worth over £25m in present-day (2008) currency.